SamuelHaefner/RiskAversionInShareAuctions/Readme.md

 ```

 # Scripts
-The following sections provide details about the four main files.
+This section provides the details about the functions and global variables defined in the four main files.

 ## Estimation.jl